tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 The development of each Test, with documentation of why particular decisions were made with regard to that Test, has been documented in issues in the [tdwg/bdq](https://github.com/tdwg/bdq) GitHub repository.
 Each Test issue was tagged with the following GitHub issue labels to assist in finding, evaluating, and asserting conclusions about each Test.

-These tags are retained as the "GitHub Issue Labels" (a `skos:note` on each `Method` instance) in the BDQ standard.
+These tags are retained as the "GitHub Issue Labels" (a `skos:note` on each `Data Quality Method` instance) in the BDQ standard.

 | **Tag** | **Definition** | **Comment** |
 | --- | ---------- | ------- |